gohypergiant/redux-generators/readme.md

 ![File Structure 1](http://bpxl-labs.github.io/redux-handbook/sections/images/folder-layout-bad.png)

-And you want to introduce a more scalable architecture or are just looking to do some minor refactoring.
-Redux Generators gives you the ability to create both individual files and entire folders with a single command:
+Redux Generators gives you the ability to create both individual files and entire folders with a single command.
+The layout and content of these generated files were designed with scalability in mind:

 ![File Structure 2](http://bpxl-labs.github.io/redux-handbook/sections/images/folder-layout-good.png)